Bangladesh: Gang violence in Rohingya refugee camps prompt fear | DW | 26.10.2021

 But as Bangladesh increasingly struggles to manage its refugee influx, it appears Dhaka is taking a turn.

-Hasina urged the international community in June to help speed up the Rohingya repatriation process.
+In June, Prime Minister Hasina urged the international community to help speed up the Rohingya repatriation process.

-"We've sheltered them on humanitarian grounds but such a huge population can't be lodged for an indefinite period… I request the world community to assist us in dignified and peaceful repatriation of the Rohingyas," the Dhaka Tribune, a Bangladesh English newspaper, quoted Hasina as saying in a pre-recorded speech at the IX Moscow Conference on International Security.
+"We've sheltered them on humanitarian grounds but such a huge population can't be lodged for an indefinite period … I ask the world community to assist us in dignified and peaceful repatriation of the Rohingyas," the Dhaka Tribune, an English-language Bangladesh newspaper, quoted Hasina as saying in a pre-recorded speech at the IX Moscow Conference on International Security in June.

 The military coup in Myanmar has drawn condemnation from Rohingya refugees living in camps in Bangladesh.
 Many of them are now more fearful to return to their homeland, but some remain hopeful.